Vinegret. Russian vegetarian salad

 Vinegret is one of my favorite salads that I often prefer over other high calories fatty foods.
 In my opinion, Russian foods and most precisely Vinegret salad is a great food item for those who are weight conscious and who love vegetables.
 I have made it a regular part of my diet and really love it.

-Brian@best wireless laser printer´s last blog ..The proper way to connect a Wireless Printer My ComLuv Profile
+.-= Brian wireless laser printer´s last blog ..The proper way to connect a Wireless Printer =-.

 Familys Forvacation March 31, 2010 at 8:46 am